uholeschak/ediabaslib/docs/Deep_OBD_for_BMW_and_VAG.md

 ## The main menu
 The application has a configuration menu with the following options:
 * _Manufacturer_: Select the car manufacturer with this menu point first.
 The default is BMW, the other manufacturers are from the VAG group (VW, Audi, Skoda).
-The VAG mode is still experimental, only for vehicles until 2017-08 and requires a [Bluetooth D-CAN/K-Line adapter](Build Bluetooth D-CAN adapter.md).
+The VAG mode is still experimental, only for vehicles until 2017-08 and requires a [Bluetooth D-CAN/K-Line adapter](Build_Bluetooth_D-CAN_adapter.md).
 * _Adapter_: With this menu the [Bluetooth adapter](Build_Bluetooth_D-CAN_adapter.md) could be selected.
-If the device is not coupled already, searching for new devices is possible.
+If the device is not paired already, searching for new devices is possible.
 This menu is only enabled if a configuration with _interface_ type _BLUETOOTH_ has been selected.
 * _Adapter configuration_: When using a FTDI USB or Bluetooth (non ELM327) adapter, this menu item opens the adapter configuration page.
 The following settings are available (depending from adapter type):
 	* _CAN baud rate_: (500kbit/100kbit) or K-Line (CAN off)
 	* _Separation time_: Separation time between CAN telegrams.
 The default is 0, only change this value if there are communication problems.
 	* _Block size_: Size of CAN telegram blocks.
 The default is 0, only change this value if there are communication problems.
 	* _Firmware update_: If a new firmware is available for the adapter, the update could be initiated with this button.
-* _ENET IP_: This menu displays the currently manually assigned ENET IP and allows to search for vehicles and edit the IP manually.
+* _ENET IP_: This menu displays the currently manually assigned ENET IP address and allows to search for vehicles and edit the IP address manually.
 This could be also used in hotspot mode (Hotspot active and WiFi off) if the ENET network is connected to the Android hotspot.
-* _Adapter IP_: This menu displays the currently manually assigned WiFi adapter IP and allows to edit the IP and port.
+* _Adapter IP_: This menu displays the currently manually assigned WiFi adapter IP address and allows to edit the IP address and port.
-If the Android device is in hotspot mode (Hotspot active and WiFi off), communication with the adapter is only possible if the IP is assigned manually.
+If the Android device is in hotspot mode (Hotspot active and WiFi off), communication with the adapter is only possible if the IP address is assigned manually.
 This is especially useful for adapters with ESP8266 chip, because they could be configured to connect to the Android hotspot automatically.
 If the port is omitted in the IP settings, the default port is 23 in hotspot mode (Hotspot active and WiFi off) and if the IP address is 192.168.4.1 (ESP8266).
 In all other cases the default port is 35000.
 * _Configuration_: This submenu contains configuration selection and editing functions.